Your cup wheel diamond segment bond needs to match the concrete hardness.

 The diamonds are embedded in a molten metal called the bond (or matrix) and allowed to cool.

 The final product is called a segment or diamond block and can be made in a variety of sizes and shapes then silver soldered or welded onto a plate, or cup wheel, or cutting blade for final use.

 The size of the diamonds can vary and so can the wear of the metal bond around them.

 Here’s what happens…

 As you grind concrete the diamonds cut into it and scratch it away.
-During this process the diamonds break and wear down, but at the same time the bond metal is worn away by the sands of the concrete which allows more diamond to be exposed so that cutting can continue.
+During this process, the diamonds break and wear down, but at the same time, the bond metal is worn away by the sands of the concrete which allows more diamonds to be exposed so that cutting can continue.
 When you grind concrete that is too hard for the bond (matrix) the diamonds blunt and break, but the hard matrix is not worn away so the new diamonds are not exposed, then the cup wheel stops working.
 The diamond block is then flattened, polished and gets very hot.

 Grinding hard concrete:

 To grind hard concrete use a soft bond cup wheel with larger diamonds around 20 grit size.
 When that fails to work a trick that often does the job is to wet the floor and allow the water to soak into the concrete, then grind again.
 The grinding dust will be moist and more abrasive which will open up the diamonds in the matrix again.
 This may have to be repeated for each pass.

 Sands and bonds are the key elements.
 The sands produced by grinding the concrete wear away the surface of the bond which keeps the diamonds exposed.
 If there is too little sand or the bond is too hard for the hardness of the concrete, the diamonds will not continue to be exposed and will stop cutting.
 So for hard concrete, you need a softer bond so that it wears away a little and for very hard concrete you need a softer, softer bond.